 Top Local Spots for Azalea Viewing: Best Bloom Displays in the DC-MD-VA Region

-Washington Gardener Magazine asked local azalea fans for their favorite bloom viewing spots in our region.
+A few years ago, Washington Gardener Magazine asked local azalea fans for their favorite bloom viewing spots in our region.
 “I’ve always enjoyed the ride along Prosperity Avenue between Little River Turnpike and Route 50 in Fairfax County, VA.
-Many homes have beautiful, mature azaleas,” said Rick Bauer, president of the Northern Virginia Chapter, Azalea Society of America.
+Many homes have beautiful, mature azaleas,” said Rick Bauer, president of the Northern Virginia Chapter, the Azalea Society of America.

-“My first place vote will always go to the National Arboretum,” said Mike Welsh, city gardener for Takoma Park, MD.
-“It has everything: a great collection, many different forms and varieties, wonderful lay of the land for viewing, and a central location.
-By far, a fascinating lore and history.
+“My first place vote will always go to the National Arboretum,” said Mike Welsh, retired city gardener for Takoma Park, MD.
+“It has everything: a great collection, many different forms and varieties, the wonderful lay of the land for viewing, and a central location.
+By far, the most fascinating lore and history.
 It gets better, year after year.
-All one needs do is to go and look at the faces of whose visiting and witness first-hand their expressed pleasure and their interaction with those beautiful azaleas.”
+All one needs do is to go and look at the faces of those visiting and witness first-hand their expressed pleasure and their interaction with those beautiful azaleas.”

-Mike’s gardening domain is the parks of Takoma Park, which is well-known for its many beautiful azaleas, in both private and public gardens.
-The location is the former home of Benjamin Y. Morrison, the famed horticulturalist who was the founder and first director of the National Arboretum.
+Mike’s professional gardening domain was Takoma Park, MD, which is well-known for its many beautiful azaleas, in both private and public gardens.
+The location is the former home of Benjamin Y. Morrison, the famed horticulturist who was the founder and first director of the U. S. National Arboretum.
 Morrison is noted for cross-breeding different strains of azaleas to produce the Glenn Dale azaleas, which are prevalent today throughout the eastern United States.
 Morrison lived near Piney Branch Road and many of his Glenn Dale introductions can be seen throughout the city’s private home gardens and public parks.

 |Azaleas at the USNA bonsai collection.
 Photo courtesy of DCGardens.com|